Fort Collins is home to an Intel Design Center

 Intel in the Community

-Throughout the year, Intel volunteers supported the High Plains Environmental Center, Habitat for Humanity, robotics competitions, blood drives, food drives, school supplies drive, Adopt-A-Senior and more.
+Throughout the year, Intel volunteers supported the High Plains Environmental Center, Habitat for Humanity, robotics competitions, blood drives, food drives, school supply drives, Adopt-A-Senior, and more.